 Where the beneficial owner is a corporate body the suitability test will broadly reflect the approach taken in respect of Licensed Body applications.
-This may include ownership and governance arrangements, financial arrangements, and application of the fit and proper test to its Officers (Members/Directors) and owners.
+This may include governance arrangements, financial arrangements, and application of the fit and proper test to its Officers (Members/Directors) and owners.
 The CLC needs to be satisfied that the proposed owner arrangements do not demonstrate there is a significant risk of undue or improper influence risk.
-Insufficient information in relation to the above is a material omission and the CLC will treat the practice application as incomplete.